daler/trackhub/README.rst

 Validation
 ~~~~~~~~~~
-When configuring a track hub, there are many parameters to choose from, and
-a typo or invalid option in one part of a hub can cause the rest to fail.
-To
-reduce these issues at creation time, `trackhub` validates the hub options
-against UCSC's documentated options and raises a Python exception if improperly
-configured.
+`trackhub` validates parameters against UCSC's documented options, so errors
+are caught early and less time is spent debugging in the Genome Browser.

 Filename handling
 ~~~~~~~~~~~~~~~~~
-Often the directory structure used for analysis does not reflect the desired directory structure for a track hub.
-To avoid the tedious process of uploading each local file to its remote destination (which would require many separate ``rsync`` calls), `trackhub` locally symlinks all tracks and configuration files to a temporary directory that is then uploaded to the remote host in one call to ``rsync``.
-This allows local inspection of the hub for troubleshooting, and enables rapid deployment and updating since only files that have changed will be uploaded on subsequent calls.
+The directory structure of a hub rarely matches the directory structure of the analysis.  `trackhub` symlinks track files to a staging area so the hub can be inspected locally before being uploaded, e.g., with ``rsync``.
+Staging also enables rapid deployment and updating since only files that have changed will be uploaded on subsequent calls.

 Flexibility
 ~~~~~~~~~~~
-Where possible, sensible defaults are used to minimize the effort to build
+Sensible defaults are used wherever possible to minimize the effort to build
 a functioning track hub.
 However, all parts can be configured if desired,
 resulting in support for simple one-track hubs through complex composite hubs
 with supertracks, views, and subtracks.

-While there is an implicit hierarchy in a track hub (hub file, genomes file,
-trackdb, tracks), there is no requirement for them to be created in any
-particular order.
-This allows the user to build their hub in whatever order or
-method best suits the particular use-case.

 Extensible
 ~~~~~~~~~~
 The framework provided by `trackhub` can be extended as new hub functionality is added to the UCSC Genome Browser.

 Full documentation, including a full in-depth tutorial, can be found at https://daler.github.io/trackhub.